jvbelenky/photompy/README.md

-IES Utilities
+PhotomPy: Photometric Python
 ===========================
-This package contains utility functions for working with photometric files.
+A library for reading, writing, and viewing photometric files.

 <!-- Installation -->
 ## Installation